LCweb-ita/LC-Lightbox-LITE/README.md

 # LC Lightbox (LITE)
 LC Lightbox is a modern jQuery lightbox focused on contents.
-Show and mix images, videos, iframes and HTML.
-Totally responsive and adaptive, is extremely flexible to be tailored in the minimum details!
+Show and mix images, videos, iframes and HTML.<br/> Totally responsive and adaptive, is extremely flexible to be tailored in the minimum details!

+Hassle-free and immediate setup using an unique javascript file. <br/>
+Overall plugin weight is only 46KB (JS) + 34KB (CSS)

 ![lc-lightbox](https://lcweb.it/wp-content/uploads/2018/01/lcl_github_img.png)

-Hassle-free and immediate setup using an unique javascript file.
-Overall plugin weight is only
+&nbsp;

 Main features